 “She’s a little explorer.
 But she’s also sooo clingy.
 I’d be clingy too though if I had been abandoned.
 She kneads on everything and has the cry of a pterodactyl.”

 “She’s very ticklish but still loves her belly being rubbed.”

 “She doesn’t stop purring..
 EVER, and has ittty bitty teefs and sharp claws! …And the bluest eyes…There’s something about her that tells me she’s going to be a great cat.”

 Posted by Alyssa Stott on Wednesday, October 17, 2018

 After much debating and internal struggles, they named her “Birdie” for her unique little voice.

-The voice that saved her life and that she then used to thank them both repeatedly!
+The loud cries that saved her life were then used to thank them both repeatedly!

 “She’s the sweetest little babe.
 She plays with her feet and purrs, but her cries will make your ears ring!!
 My mind is blown at how much like a bird she sounded this morning.”